-There is also a construct you’ll use called a controller — each reader has an associated controller that allows you to control the stream (for example, to cancel it if wished).
+There is also a construct you'll use called a controller — each reader has an associated controller that allows you to control the stream (for example, to close it if wished).

 Only one reader can read a stream at a time; when a reader is created and starts reading a stream (an active reader), we say it is locked to it.
 If you want another reader to start reading your stream, you typically need to cancel the first reader before you do anything else (although you can tee streams, see the Teeing section below)

 Note that there are two different types of readable stream.
-As well as the conventional readable stream there is a type called a byte stream — this is an extended version of a conventional stream for reading underlying byte sources (otherwise known as BYOB, or “bring your own buffer”) sources.
-These allow streams to be read straight into a buffer supplied by the developer, minimizing the copying required.
+As well as the conventional readable stream there is a type called a byte stream — this is an extended version of a conventional stream for reading underlying byte sources.
+Compared with the conventional readable stream, byte streams are allowed to be read by BYOB readers (BYOB, "bring your own buffer").
+This kind of reader allows streams to be read straight into a buffer supplied by the developer, minimizing the copying required.
 Which underlying stream (and by extension, reader and controller) your code will use depends on how the stream was created in the first place (see the